K1DBO/slice-master-6000/README.md

 broadcast port 12060.
 You'll just need to enable the broadcasts in the N1MM Logger+ Configurer dialog.
 See the N1MM Logger+ documentation for more information.

+Note that option will accept packets from any program that sends packets in N1MM+ broadcast format.
+Logger32 is not only capable of sending N1MM+ style broadcast packets, it also includes additional color information.

 ![Mixer Settings](screenshots/settings-mixer-0-10-1.PNG)